pivotal/docs-tap/learning-center/runtime-environment/system-profile.md

 Google Analytics tracking ID with Learning Center running on multiple clusters.

 To support use of custom dimensions in Google Analytics, you must configure the Google Analytics property with the following custom dimensions.
-They must be added in the order shown because Google Analytics doesn't allow you to specify the index position for a custom dimension and will allocate them for you.
+They must be added in the order shown, because Google Analytics doesn't allow you to specify the index position for a custom dimension and allocates them for you.
 You can't already have defined custom dimensions for the property, because the new custom dimensions must start at index of 1.

 | Custom Dimension Name | Index |